VGVentures/very_good_engineering/src/content/docs/development/code_reviews.md

 #### Encourage Collaboration

 Frame feedback in a way that invites open discussion and solutions.
-This creates a culture of shared decision-making and helps the author feel part of the process rather than simply receiving orders.
+This creates a culture of shared decision-making and helps the author feel like part of the process rather than simply receiving orders.

 By adhering to these practices, you can create a code review culture that improves the code while fostering collaboration, mutual respect, and growth within the team.